| #australia | #funny |

 (a commenter from the original thread said it couldn’t possibly pierce the skin of a pudding, but it’s still too dangerous for Australia.
 He added, and I quote, ‘flaming plonkers‘.)

 So, an update.

 I called Customs about the airsoft pistol they didn’t want me to have.
 They said I couldn’t import it without a permit, but in order to get a permit I needed to get a license, and for that I needed to know what category of wickedly dangerous firearm this plastic gun really was.

 It’s a class H, an air powered pistol.

 The customs guy assured me that in order to get a license I had to have the gun pass safety testing, which it wouldn’t because it’s plastic.
+That’s exactly what he told me.
 Nice work, despite being plastic it’s dangerous enough to be outlawed, but because it’s plastic they couldn’t approve it for use.
 That was, he was quite firm in telling me, the end of it.

 In Australia you also need a license to have ammunition.
 This must naturally extend to nearly weightless plastic BB pellets.
 Despite confiscating a bag of 2,000 pellets Customs left about 20 pellets in the box I received.
 “Oh,” I thought.
 “Oh shit, I’m in possession of illegal ammunition!”
 So I called Customs again, and the conversation went something like this:

 “I need a license for ammunition, don’t I?”